dmayeur/mangastore/README.md

 ### Front

-I made everything with Vue.js
+I made everything with Vue.js.

+Form validators are made here and not in the back for better feedback and UX.

 The connection with the back is made with API calls with Axios.